 Our health and wellbeing programmes include:

 - Responsible drinking: We want to help ensure that our employees who choose to drink alcohol do so responsibly, as part of a balanced lifestyle.
 Moreover, as ambassadors for Diageo, our employees help us promote responsible attitudes to drinking, both inside and outside the company.
 Our Global Employee Alcohol Policy makes clear to all our people their responsibilities with regard to alcohol, and we promote responsible drinking through our DRINKiQ programme, which equips all our employees to act as ambassadors for responsible drinking.

 - Occupational health: We encourage our employees to lead a healthy and balanced lifestyle.
 Our local Occupational Health teams have developed a wide range of wellbeing activities to promote the benefits of physical activity to employees.
 The teams also provide individual health checks and health information.

 - Combating HIV/Aids: Since 2003 our operating companies across Africa have adopted HIV and Aids workplace education and prevention initiatives, and provided treatment for employees and their families through the Live Life employee wellness programme.

 A diverse workforce is essential to our success as a multi-national, multi-cultural business.

-Our commitment to supporting diversity and inclusion is articulated in our Human Rights Policy, and we measure our employees’ opinions of Diageo as a diverse workplace in our annual Values Survey.
+Our commitment to supporting diversity and inclusion is articulated in our Human Rights Policy, and we measure our employees’ opinions of Diageo as a diverse workplace in our annual Your Voice Survey.